Contents:

 The guidelines also point out that a brand’s social media profiles may be returned when the above searches are conducted, but said profiles should not be considered as independent sources of reputation information about a company, which is kind of obvious.
 Google then directs its quality raters to a Wikipedia page on independent sources for more guidance.

-Also worth noting that a less in depth way of conducting the above checks (but one that may be more reflective of what Google’s algorithm is actually seeing) is to use the aforementioned ‘About this result’ tool Google launched in 2021.
+It’s also worth noting that a less in-depth way of conducting the above checks (but one that may be more reflective of what Google’s algorithm is actually seeing) is to use the aforementioned ‘About this result’ tool Google launched in 2021.

 Is this content written by an expert or enthusiast who demonstrably knows the topic well?